ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 <img alt="Devcase" src="{{ '/img/2018-08-06-Kickstarter-Trajectory-2018-Summer/fe-preview1.png' | prepend: site.baseurl }}" class="image fit">

 ####  Introduction
-In the second month of the kickstarter trajectory we were assigned to develop an event planner.
+During the second month of the kickstarter trajectory we were assigned to develop an event planner.
 The purpose was to have more of an overview and control of the upcoming JWorks events.
 In short, JWorks employees can create and approve events depending on their rights.
 In addition, a weekly digest of the events is sent to the Telegram JWorks chat group and a bot is made available with some defined commands.